Tips for Faster Rust Compile Times

 Remove Unused Dependencies

-Dependencies sometimes become obsolete thanks to refactoring.
-From time to time it helps to check if all of them are still needed to save compile time.
+Dependencies sometimes become obsolete after refactoring.
+From time to time it helps to check if you can remove any unused dependencies.

-to update to the latest semver compatible version. - Run
+1. Run cargo update to update to the latest semver compatible version.

-to find newer, possibly incompatible dependencies.
-Update those and fix code as needed. - Find duplicate versions of a dependency and figure out where they come from:
+2. Run cargo outdated -wR to find newer, possibly incompatible dependencies.
+Update those and fix code as needed.

 (Thanks to /u/dbdr for pointing this out.)